eclipse-sdv-blueprints/service-to-signal/README.md

 In the following, we give a more detailed overview of the different involved components.

-### Horn Service Implementation
+### Horn Service Kuksa

-The [horn service implementation](./components/horn-service-kuksa/README.md) provides the interfaces defined in the [COVESA Horn uService](https://github.com/COVESA/uservices/blob/main/src/main/proto/vehicle/body/horn/v1/horn_service.proto).
+The [_Horn Service Kuksa_](./components/horn-service-kuksa/README.md) provides the interfaces defined in the [COVESA Horn uService](https://github.com/COVESA/uservices/blob/main/src/main/proto/vehicle/body/horn/v1/horn_service.proto).
-The implementation utilizes the [`Vehicle.Body.Horn.IsActive` COVESA VSS Signal](https://github.com/COVESA/vehicle_signal_specification/blob/6024c4b29065b37c074649a1a65396b9d4de9b55/spec/Body/Body.vspec#L65) managed by the Eclipse KUKSA Databroker.
+The implementation utilizes the [`Vehicle.Body.Horn.IsActive` COVESA VSS Signal](https://github.com/COVESA/vehicle_signal_specification/blob/6024c4b29065b37c074649a1a65396b9d4de9b55/spec/Body/Body.vspec#L65) managed by the Eclipse Kuksa Databroker.

-We use Eclipse Zenoh as transport for the provided Horn service over Eclipse uProtocol.
+The service can be invoked by means of uProtocol using Eclipse Zenoh as the transport layer.

-### Horn Client (App)
+### Horn Client

-The App is a consumer of the Horn service and triggers the execution of specific Horn sequences through this interface.
-There is the [horn-client](./components/horn-client/README.md) which interacts with the horn service in a pre-defined way and serves as a basic example of how an app can use the horn service.
+The [_Horn Client_](./components/horn-client/README.md) is an application that interacts with _Horn Service Kuksa_ to trigger the execution of specific Horn sequences.

-### Kuksa Databroker
+### Eclipse Kuksa Databroker

-The [Kuksa Databroker](https://github.com/eclipse-kuksa/kuksa-databroker) acts as a vehicle abstraction layer and manages the interaction between applications and vehicle signals defined in the Vehicle Signal Specification.
+The [Kuksa Databroker](https://github.com/eclipse-kuksa/kuksa-databroker) acts as a vehicle abstraction layer and manages the interaction between applications and vehicle signals defined in the [COVESA Vehicle Signal Specification]((https://github.com/COVESA/vehicle_signal_specification/).
 Consumers of the `kuksa.val.v1` API, implemented by the Kuksa Databroker, can get, subscribe and write to the target or the current value of such a signal within the Kuksa Databroker.

-### Embedded Horn Activator
+### ESP32 Activator Provider

-We need one component which actually performs the signaling of the Horn.
+We also need a component which actually performs the signaling of the Horn.
 In the easiest setup this is a small program which writes to the console whenever the VSS signal `Vehicle.Body.Horn.IsActive` is `True`.
 To make the setup a bit more realisitic we decided to integrate hardware like an ESP32 for which there is the [actuator-provider](./components/actuator-provider/)

-These smaller hardware platforms struggle with running a full HTTP/2 based gRPC stack which is one of the reasons to utilize Zenoh with the [Zenoh-Pico](https://github.com/eclipse-zenoh/zenoh-pico) implementation as transport here.
+These smaller hardware platforms struggle with running a full HTTP/2 based gRPC stack which is one of the reasons to utilize Eclipse Zenoh with the [Zenoh-Pico](https://github.com/eclipse-zenoh/zenoh-pico) implementation as transport here.

 ### Software Horn

 To allow a quick setup of the overall system and in case you do not have an ESP32 hardware available to run the [embedded horn activator](#embedded-horn-activator), there is an alternative software horn.
 This components connects to the Zenoh router as well and logs the state of the Horn to the console.
 Optionally, the software horn can play a sound when the horn is active.

-### Kuksa Zenoh Provider
+### Zenoh Kuksa Provider

-For the integration of the hardware controlling the horn, we use Zenoh as transport.
+For the integration of the hardware controlling the horn we use Eclipse Zenoh&trade; as transport.
-So the [horn actuator provider](#embedded-horn-activator) publishes and subscribes on a Zenoh topic which is derived from the respective COVESA VSS signal in the Kuksa Databroker.
+The [horn actuator provider](#embedded-horn-activator) publishes and subscribes on a Zenoh topic which is derived from the respective COVESA VSS signal name in the Kuksa Databroker.
-In the case of the Horn, the topic is `Vehicle/Body/Horn/IsActive`.
+In the case of the Horn the topic is `Vehicle/Body/Horn/IsActive`.
 It is then the responsibility of the Zenoh-Kuksa-Provider to listen to these topics and forward the messages between the Zenoh network and the Kuksa Databroker using gRPC.

-### Zenoh Router

-The Zenoh router routes message between the [Kuksa-Zenoh-Provider](#kuksa-zenoh-provider) and the Horn ([Embedded Horn Activator](#embedded-horn-activator) or [Software Horn](#software-horn)).
-We use the upstream available [Docker image](https://zenoh.io/docs/getting-started/quick-test/#run-zenoh-in-docker) of the Zenoh router and reference it in the Docker Compose file located in `service-to-signal-compose.yaml`.

 ## Quick Start